Lombiq/Orchard-Privacy/Readme.md

 Adds a new Consent Checkbox widget content type that can be added to forms with the Forms module.
 In this case, users must accept the privacy policy before they can post content to the site.
 You can validate the consent with the `Validate Consent Checkbox` workflow activity in the following way:

 ![Consent Checkbox Workflow](Docs/Attachments/ConsentCheckboxWorkflow.png)

+**NOTE:** If the user already accepted the privacy policy then the widget won't be displayed on the form and the Validate Consent Checkbox activity will return "Valid" value.

 ## Dependencies